yumupgrades for production use, this is the repository for you.

 varnishlog -d -q "BerespStatus == 503"

-Will show latest in-memory Varnish log entries for “Backend fetch failed”.
+Will show the latest in-memory Varnish log entries for “Backend fetch failed”.

 It may produce too many entries and quickly fill your screen.
 A better approach is to save in-memory Varnish log entries into a file.